cyberphor/Soap/SystemsAdministration/README.md

 * Impersonate a Client: steal someone’s SAT after they authenticate.
 * Load and Unload Device Drivers: load drivers and execute malicious commands.
 * Restore Files and Directories: bypass NTFS permissions and replace any file (i.e. OS or application binaries).
 * Take Ownership: change permissions (the ACL) for processes, threads, registry keys, etc.

+## Integrity Levels
+Mandatory Integrity Control (MIC) allows the Windows kernel to “...enforce new access control restrictions that cannot be defined by granting user or group permissions in access control lists (ACLs).”
+MIC represents Microsoft’s implementation of the Biba Mandatory Access Control (MAC) model and is enforced prior to file permissions.
+MIC labels, also known as mandatory labels, integrity labels, or integrity levels, prevent processes of lower integrity from reading, writing, and/or executing objects of higher integrity.
+MIC labels are also partly determined by the type of privileges allocated to a user.
+A user’s integrity level will be one of the following:
+* System: SYSTEM
+* High: administrator
+* Medium: standard
+* Low: very restricted

 ## User Account Control